lucadanese/BayesChange/README.md

 The package contains two main functions:

-* `detect_cp` detect change points on time series and survival functions.
+* `detect_cp` change points detection on time series and survival functions.
-* `clust_cp` cluster time series or survival functions with common change points.
+* `clust_cp` clustering of time series or survival functions with common change points.

 Additional methods and functions are included: